Pacific Telecom

 Pacific Telecom, Inc., originally Telephone Utilities, Inc. and now CenturyTel of the Northwest, Inc., was an independent telephone company that owned over 600,000 telephone lines in 12 states prior to its acquisition by CenturyTel.

 History

-PTI started as a holding company for Ilwaco Telephone and Telegraph.
-Norman Howerton sought to upgrade the telephone equipment that Ilwaco Telephone had been using.
-To build capital, he organized Telephone Utilities to attract investors and modernize his telephone network.
+Norman Howerton owned Ilwaco Telephone and Telegraph, a local telephone operating company serving Ilwaco, Washington.
+He sought to upgrade the equipment his company was using, and to build capital in 1955 he organized Telephone Utilities as a holding company to attract investors and modernize his telephone network.

 As customers began to join IT&T, the company began to expand.
-In 1966, Telephone Utilities acquired its first company, Gem State Utilities of Idaho.
+In 1966, Telephone Utilities made its first acquisition, acquiring Gem State Utilities of Idaho.
 By 1972, it acquired 22 companies that provided telephone service to 60,000 customers in four states.
 Telephone Utilities also began to consolidate management of its telephone operations into semi-autonomous districts to allow for greater efficiency.